 Trump withdrew Elise Stefanik's UN ambassador nomination to preserve the GOP's slim House majority, a move seen as either strategically sound or a sign of weakness, impacting both Stefanik's future and the party's stability.

-Impact on the GOP and the House
+The Impact on the GOP and Congress

 FAQ